 Money Paid For Medical Bills Is Not Taxable Either

 If you suffer a workplace injury that requires extended medical care, the cost for that care can be very high.
 The good news is that all of your medical bills related to your workplace injury will be paid for through your workers’ compensation claim.
+Our workers’ compensation attorneys can help you make sure you get all the benefits you need when you need them!

 The other good news is that the money that you receive toward your medical bills doesn’t count as income for you.
 This is important because for tax purposes anything you receive as compensation for work is usually taxable, including bonuses.